hexalang/Hexa/docs/reference.md

 ### Type Matching

 The captured variable is introduced in the narrowest possible scope, no extra `let` and no chance to use the wrong cast later.

+Compile-time for known types (plays well with generics), runtime for `Any`.

 ```hexa
 switch type value {